Darren-Chambers/deploy-vsp360-ova/README.md

 ### Step 3 — Run the Survey Refresh Job

-Run the Refresh VSP360 Survey job template manually for the first time.
+Run the Ansible Deploy VSP360 Survey Refresh job template manually for the first time.
 This will:

 - Connect to the OVA file server and discover available OVA files
 - Connect to vCenter and discover datastores, clusters, resource pools and networks
-- Create the survey on the Deploy VSP360 template if it does not exist
+- Create the survey on the Ansible Deploy VSP360 template if it does not exist
 - Populate all dropdown choices with live data
 - Preserve any existing defaults